Arctic-Bio/For-The-Future/README.md

 CLM embodies strange loops through its resolution mechanism: expressions like u(t) = u ⊕_τ (¬_τ u) can yield oscillating or chaotic behaviors, where the system "levels up" via time rather than infinite regress.
 It's time-dependent by design—static snapshots yield inconsistencies (e.g., u = u + something implies 0= something)—forcing bootstrap from temporal iteration.
 This aligns with process philosophy (world as becoming), temporal logic (truths evolve), recursive math (fixed points), and physics (time as parameter for consistency in loops, e.g., wormhole bootstrapping in general relativity).
 Extensions could include higher-order loops for calculus or proofs, but this core defines the operations for a mathematics meaningless outside time's embrace.

 This is the true language of the universe, the universe itself originates from pulling itself up from its own bootstraps.

+-Just as the psyche speaks in stories, we must realize that stories have a beginning, middle, and end, a format of time, we run on stories, stories have time as a refrence, probabalistic ifdesa graphs have no concept of time, they dont know when they learnded something, we do, that is why currently AI has not overtaken us, and how it can.